intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 1. Availability and capacity are "hygienic factors" - unless an application is capable of using extra capacity, end-users will see little benefit from using overprovisioned lines.
-3. The working latency has stronger correlation with user experience than latency under an idle network load.
-The working latency can exceed the idle latency by order of magnitude.
+3. Working latency has stronger correlation with user experience than latency under an idle network load.
+Working latency can exceed the idle latency by order of magnitude.
-4. The RPM metric is a stable metric, with positive values being better, that can be effective to communicate latency to the end-users.
+4. The RPM metric is a stable metric, with positive values being better, that may be more effective when communicating latency to end-users.
 5. The relationship between throughput and goodput can be effective in finding the saturation points, both in client-side {{Paasch2021}}